 3. Your security is not established for the DeptID on the Combination Code.
 The error message will appear, “Invalid value – press the prompt button or hyperlink for a list of valid values” error, the most common reason is that you do not have the department-level security for the Department in the Combination Codes.
 Contact your DSA (Department Security Administrator).
 If this is not the case and the proper security is in place, contact email@example.com.

 Inactivating Combination Codes

-Combination Codes may be inactivated if they have not been used in the past 2 years or if they are not currently being used in any distributions.
+Combination Codes may be inactivated if they have not been used in the past two years or if they are not currently being used in any distributions.
 Contact General Accounting firstname.lastname@example.org.